oengusio/horaro/docs/deployment.md

 ## About Optimus
 Horaro uses Optimus to obscure database ids and prevent users from guessing the next sequential id.
 In order to use optimus you will need to configure it.

-Command `php vendor/bin/optimus spark`
+Run this command to generate the required numbers: `php vendor/bin/optimus spark`

-if command does not work, manual calcuation: https://github.com/jenssegers/optimus?tab=readme-ov-file#usage
+If the command does not work for whatever reason, read this guide on how to get the numbers anyway: https://github.com/jenssegers/optimus?tab=readme-ov-file#usage

 ## Migrating from the previous version (0.7.0)